majestic53/nesl/readme.md

 ## Interface

-Launch from the project build directory:
+Launch from the projects `build/` directory:

 ```
 nesl [options] file